pylhc/pylhc.github.io/docs/procedures/kmod.md

 # Measuring $\beta^{*}$ Using K-Modulation in the LHC

+!!! note ""
+    Please keep in mind the [general checks](general_checks.md) for measurements.

+??? info "The Procedure in Short"
         The important stuff.
         This decides over luminosity and lives in the experiments.

 ## Measurement